Willoughby Acres

 A pedigree is simply a breeder record showing the parentage of your rabbit for several generations.
 It is not a "registration" (like AKC in dogs) but rather the product of your breeder keeping track of lineage as they breed individuals.
 It does not make a rabbit better, or more "special" than an un-pedigreed rabbit.
 What it does do is show you a snapshot of the detailed effort that the breeder has gone to in order to track and record their progress of (hopefully) improving their results generation after generation.
 Our rabbits all come with a three generation pedigree, going back to great-grandparents.
 (Each pedigree represents a minimum of 4-5 years of recordkeeping.)

 This is a great question.
 Generally speaking, a trio will get you going.
+(Unless you are experienced in breeding rabbits, we do not recommend a pair--it's always better to have two mothers kindle at the same time should you need to foster kits for some reason.)
 It doesn't have to be unrelated individuals--line breeding is quite common in rabbits.
 For additional questions on the nuts and bolts of raising rabbits for meat (housing/breeding/harvesting/etc.), I have included a recommendation for a fantastic book on my RESOURCES page.

 We do not show rabbits, nor do we offer show prospects.
 That is not to say our rabbits do not adhere to published breed standards (known as Standards of Perfection, or SOP), we simply do not enjoy the demands of maintaining a show schedule (travel, lodging, hauling our animals to and fro, exposing them to possible contagions or injury, etc.) or the social expectations of being members of a club.
 We are exclusively focused on producing healthy meat for our family, and quality small livestock for the homesteader who wants to raise their own meat.
 If you are interested in showing rabbits, we highly encourage you to visit the ARBA and research the specific clubs and breeders available in your area.